joxoleon/kh-content/Content/Input/iOS/Lessons/using_tasks_in_swift.md

         "id": "using_tasks_in_swift_q1",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What is the purpose of the `await` keyword in Swift?", "answers": [
+        "question": "What is the purpose of the 'await' keyword in Swift tasks?", "answers": [
-            "To declare a function as asynchronous",
+            "To define a task",
-            "To pause the execution until a task is complete", "To create a new task",
+            "To pause execution until an asynchronous function completes", "To handle errors",
-            "To handle errors in async functions"
+            "To create a new thread"
         ],
         "correctAnswerIndex": 1,
-        "explanation": "`await` is used in Swift to pause the execution of code until the awaited asynchronous task is complete, allowing for a more synchronous-like flow."
+        "explanation": "'await' is used to pause execution in a task until the asynchronous function it calls has completed, allowing for easier management of asynchronous code."
     },
     {
         "id": "using_tasks_in_swift_q2",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "How do you initiate a new task in Swift?", "answers": [
+        "question": "How can you handle errors in a Swift task?", "answers": [
-            "Task.create()",
-            "Task.run()",
-            "Task.init()",
-            "Task { }"
+            "Using a try-catch block",
+            "Ignoring errors",
+            "Returning an optional value",
+            "Using completion handlers"
         ],
-        "correctAnswerIndex": 3,
+        "correctAnswerIndex": 0,
-        "explanation": "You can initiate a new task in Swift using the syntax `Task { }` which allows you to define the work that the task will perform."
+        "explanation": "Errors in Swift tasks can be handled using a do-catch block, allowing developers to manage exceptions that may arise during asynchronous operations."
     },
     {
         "id": "using_tasks_in_swift_q3",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "Which of the following is a benefit of using Tasks in Swift?", "answers": [
-            "Increased complexity of code",
-            "Improved readability of asynchronous code",
-            "Limited error handling capabilities",
+        "question": "What should you avoid when invoking async functions?", "answers": [
-            "Blocking of the main thread"
+            "Blocking the main thread",
+            "Using 'await'",
+            "Creating tasks",
+            "Using error handling"
         ],
-        "correctAnswerIndex": 1,
+        "correctAnswerIndex": 0,
-        "explanation": "One of the main benefits of using Tasks is that they greatly improve the readability of asynchronous code, making it easier to follow."
+        "explanation": "Blocking the main thread during async function calls can lead to a poor user experience, making it essential to use tasks properly."
     },
     {
         "id": "using_tasks_in_swift_q4",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "What happens if you call an async function without using `await`?", "answers": [
-            "The function will run synchronously",
-            "The async function will return immediately without waiting", "An error will be thrown",
-            "The application will crash"
+        "question": "Which of the following best describes structured concurrency in Swift?", "answers": [
+            "Managing concurrency without a specific structure",
+            "Using tasks to manage the lifecycle of concurrent operations", "Executing tasks randomly",
+            "Using global queues for concurrency"
         ],
         "correctAnswerIndex": 1,
-        "explanation": "If you call an async function without `await`, the function will begin executing immediately but will not block the calling code, leading to unpredictable behavior."
+        "explanation": "Structured concurrency in Swift helps manage the lifecycle of concurrent operations through the use of tasks, making it easier to track and handle them."
     },
     {
         "id": "using_tasks_in_swift_q5",
         "type": "multiple_choice",
         "proficiency": "intermediate",
-        "question": "Which of the following is a correct way to handle errors in async functions?", "answers": [
+        "question": "When is it appropriate to use a Task in Swift?", "answers": [
-            "Using try/catch blocks",
-            "Using completion handlers",
-            "Ignoring errors",
-            "Using print statements"
+            "For synchronous operations",
+            "For long-running operations that can be cancelled", "For strictly UI tasks",
+            "When no async operations are involved"
         ],
-        "correctAnswerIndex": 0,
+        "correctAnswerIndex": 1,
-        "explanation": "In async functions, errors can be handled using `try/catch` blocks, which integrate seamlessly with Swift's error handling model."
+        "explanation": "Tasks are especially useful for long-running operations that can be cancelled, as they provide a structured way to manage these operations asynchronously."
     }
 ]
 {| endquestions |}